norman/friendly_id/README.md

 ## Compatibility

-FriendlyId 3.3.0 is compatible with Active Record 2.3, 3.0 and 3.1.
+FriendlyId 3.3.0 is compatible with Active Record 3.0 and 3.1.

+If you are still on Rails 2.3, please use FriendlyId 3.2.x.

 ## Roadmap